rvbug/NLP/README.md

 # Introduction

-With rise of Large Language Models (LLMs), it is important for us to understand Transformers.
-But to get there, you need to know basics.
-This repo will guide you through that journey and help better understand the state-of-the-art AI tools.
+With rise of Large Language Models (LLMs) like GPT, it is important for us to understand Transformers.
+But to get there, you need to know the basics and this repo will guide you through that journey to help better understand the state-of-the-art AI tools.
 Enjoy!!

 Below is how this repository is set up.